 As a fish owner, I always want to make sure my fish get the best circumstances as possible.
-Doing water changes is a big part of that, and I wondered if it were possible to change your aquarium water too often.
-After doing my research this is what I found.
+Doing water changes is a big part of that, and I wondered if changing your aquarium water too often was possible.
+After doing my research, this is what I found.

-Can you change aquarium water too often?
-Do not change water more frequent than once a day.
-If you want to keep you aquarium water pristine, doing daily water changes is beneficial.
+Do not change water more frequently than once a day.
+If you want to keep your aquarium water pristine, doing daily water changes is beneficial.
 Just make sure you know how to do a proper water change.
 There possibly is more to it than you think.

 A lot of aquarium owners who like to breed fish know that doing daily water changes bis beneficial for baby fish fry.
 This might even be you!
-So why than do I recommend not doing water changes more often than once a day.
+So why then do I recommend not doing water changes more often than once a day?

-Well, the water that you add to the aquarium needs to mix with the aquarium water.
-It is almost impossible to add water to the tank that exactly matches the aquarium water.
+Well, the water you add to the aquarium must mix with the aquarium water.
+Adding water to the tank that matches the aquarium water is almost impossible.
 The temperature, pH and other parameters will differ.
 To see the optimal parameters or to learn what these parameters mean, you might find this article I wrote insightful.

-Aquarium fish (and plants to some extend as well) love stability.
-If the parameters are not exactly perfect but they are stable, your fish won’t mind.
+Aquarium fish (and plants to some extent as well) love stability.
+If the parameters are not exactly perfect, but they are stable, your fish won’t mind.
 In the pH is 0.5 higher than an employee at your local fish store recommended, it is not a problem.

 Every time we do a water change, the parameters will fluctuate.
 This will induce stress in our fish.
 Just once a day will not be a problem, but more often will not be appreciated by the fish.
 It can lead to excessive stress and possibly even deceased fish.